Essential Onboarding Best Practices for HR Professionals

-During the onboarding process, we recommend getting to know your new employee by having them do a short survey during their pre-boarding period (see #10 – Understand your new hire).
-One of the questions we recommend to our customers is the following:
+During the onboarding process, we recommend getting to know your new employee by having them fill out a short survey during their preboarding (see #10: Understand your new hire).
+One of the questions we recommend to our customers is:

-It’s an innocuous little question, but if you take the answer to this question and get the hiring manager to go and purchase the new employee’s favorite munchie just prior to their start date and then place it on the new hires desk for day 1, you will wow them in a really important way.
+It’s an innocuous little question, but if you take the answer to this question and get the hiring manager to go and purchase the new employee’s favorite munchie just prior to their start date and then place it on the new hire’s desk for day one, you will wow them in a really important way.

 Without saying a word, you are sending a strong message to them: